Skip to main content

 Audit — log silently

-Vault accessCloud Secrets · Provider vaultvault kv get secret/app/db
+Vault accessRoutine secret reads; visibility before frictionCloud Secrets · Provider vault“Read the secret/app/db value from Vault.”vault kv get secret/app/db

 Plus a family-wide safety net.
-The pack also adds one Audit rule with Match = any to each high-risk family, so everything in that family is logged — even commands the specific rules above don’t name:
+The pack also adds one Audit rule with Match = any to each high-risk family, so every command that lands in that family is logged — even ones the specific rules above don’t name.
+Why Audit, not block: a match-any rule would catch routine work too, so it logs for visibility while you learn the baseline, then you tighten from the data.

 Family-wide Audit rule (Match = any)